jamesgarside/elastic-stack-arm/gen_certs/README.md

 - Uses local directory rather than Docker volume to store certs
 - Uses Docker secrets to store crypt if using Docker Swarm

+## TO DO
+- [x] Create 3 node compose
+- [ ] Move from Internal Node Monitoring to Metricbeat
+- [ ] Add functionality to build script allowing user to select cluster size (ie. Count of Nodes + Kibana instaces)

 ## How To
 1. Update `instances.yml`
 2. Run gen script based on your Docker deployment.